Vectorworks/developer-scripting/Function Reference/Functions/SetLBEditDisplayType.md

 |displayType|INTEGER|the display type to be set (0: Text Only, 1: Icon Only, 3: Text and Icon)|

 ## Remarks
-How is this different from [[VS:SetLBItemDisplayType]]?
+How is this different from [SetLBItemDisplayType](SetLBItemDisplayType.md)?
 Declaration and description are almost identical.
 Both operate on columns.
 What is meant with 'edit' and with 'display'?

 ## Version
 Availability: from VectorWorks11.0